 Apparent size of NGC 5883The following table reports NGC 5883 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 5883 is a visual representation of it.

 The image below is a photograph of NGC 5883 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 5883 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 5883 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 5883 - Lenticular Galaxy in Libra is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 5883 - Lenticular Galaxy in Libra in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 5883

 Celestial coordinates for the J2000 equinox of NGC 5883 are provided in the following table:

 The simplified sky charts below show the position of NGC 5883 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.